 What should you do when?

-BEFORE YOU MAKE A PAYMENT, do any of these scenarios apply to you?
+BEFORE YOU SUBMIT, do any of these scenarios apply to you?

 On January 12, 2021, CDC issued an order requiring all air passengers arriving to the US from a foreign country to get tested no more than 3 days before their flight departs.

 Travelers must provide proof of the negative test or documentation showing they've recovered from COVID-19 in the last 90 days.
 This must be shown the airline before boarding the flight returning to the US.

 This Order will go into effect on January 26, 2021.

 Most debit cards have daily charge limits.
 Depending on your bank, this daily charge limit may be as low as $500.

 Please confirm the daily charge limit with your bank prior to submitting a large debit card payment.
 If you attempt to charge over your daily limit, your card will be declined.
 Note: Debit Cards are NOT recommended for international travel.
 Ask me for more details.